 - Identify two faculty members (including your thesis adviser) who you know work on issues related to your thesis topic.
 Neither of the faculty members need to have agreed yet to serve as readers before you submit your prospectus.
 If you have not already taken courses with a professor whose expertise meshes with your area of interest, keep in mind that all departments maintain websites that include lists of faculty members and their research interests.

-The Honors Office offers financial awards to support senior honors thesis research.
-There are two funding cycles per year, with proposal deadlines in September and March.
+Honors Carolina offers financial awards to support senior honors thesis research.
+There are two funding cycles per year, with proposal deadlines in Fall and Spring.
 The March funding cycle makes funding awards to students whose projects are sufficiently well-planned that they could begin work over the summer before their senior year.
 Award funds may be used to support any legitimate cost directly connected to the undertaking of the honors project.
 Students must meet the honors minimum cumulative GPA requirement of 3.3 to apply for an award.
 Projects with an international dimension may qualify for a supplemental award of up to $500 from the Center for Global Initiatives.

 Funding is also available through the Office for Undergraduate Research.